vikashnin/CSIS11_Students/instructor/assembly/week_6/README.md

 1. Create a new folder in your student folder called SMC.
 2. Add a file called add_sub.asm
-3. Write the code which will add or subtract 2 numbers.
+3. Write the code which will add and subtract 2 numbers.
 Be sure to label your variables so they are easy to reference.
+4. Use a ASCII "+" to determine if you add and an ASCII "-", for subtraction, think of it from a "conditional" perspective.